The "RHOA" Zoom Reunion Is Hands Down The Most Chaotic Event In TV History

 Advertisement

 "I've sat here and listened to these girls say that they've heard so many things about me," Leakes told Cohen during the reunion.
-"I've been called bipolar — I don't see anyone apologizing for that, so I won't be apologizing again.
+"I've been called bipolar — I don't see anyone apologising for that, so I won't be apologising again.
 Period."

 When pressed for more answers from every side, Leakes decided that she'd had enough, literally closing her laptop to end the conversation.
 She did come back (claiming that she'd run off to the bathroom to change her tampon), but she left the chat once more later in the second part of the reunion.
 You can't make this stuff up, folks.